uwmadisoncals/cals-main-plugins/so-widgets-bundle/readme.txt

 3. An example of the button widget.

 == Changelog ==

+= 1.11.4 - 7 February 2018 =
+* Slider: Add playsinline for Video backgrounds for iOS.
+* Repeater field: Trigger change events for repeater when adding, removing or duplicating items.
+* TinyMCE field: Removed special handling for TinyMCE fields when retrieving data.
+Just use field value directly.
+* Fixed build overwriting some CSS files.

 = 1.11.3 - 10 January 2018 =
 * Hero: Add margin-top to so-widget-sow-button for spacing.